rajmic/declipping2020_codes/readme.md

-A survey and an extensive evaluation of popular audio declipping methods
+A Survey and an Extensive Evaluation of Popular Audio Declipping Methods
 ========================================================================
 [Pavel Záviška](https://orcid.org/0000-0003-2221-2058), [Pavel Rajmic](https://orcid.org/0000-0002-8381-4442), [Alexey Ozerov](https://orcid.org/0000-0002-7602-4610) and [Lucas Rencker](https://orcid.org/0000-0002-9332-6602)
 ------------------------------------------------------------------------

 This readme file describes the MATLAB toolbox accompanying the article from the title.
+Published version of the article is available at https://ieeexplore.ieee.org/document/9281027.
+Postprint is also available at https://arxiv.org/abs/2007.07663.

 ### Requirements
 The code has been developed in MATLAB version R2019b and has been tested in R2019b and R2020a.